 This potential applicant is expected to develop and administer a comprehensive school health program.
 Applicants should also possess strong oral, written communication and computer skills.

 Experience and Education Required:

 The Chicago Public Schools is seeking all qualified individuals with excellent critical thinking skills.
 Previous pediatric experience is recommended, but not required.
 The applicant should have experience working with students with culturally diverse backgrounds.
-A bachelor’s of science in nursing is required with a valid Type 73 certificate endorsed in school nursing.
+An Associates Degree in Nursing paired with a valid Illinois nursing license are the minimum qualifications.